-Portrayal of spring break excess may be stereotypes gone wildJanuary 16th, 2013 in Health /
+Portrayal of spring break excess may be stereotypes gone wildJanuary 16, 2013 in Medicine & Health / Health

 The popular perception that college students are reaching new levels of self-indulgence and risky behavior during spring break excursions may be based on media coverage and scholarship that oversimplifies what has become an annual rite for many young adults, according to researchers.
 The researchers, who analyzed studies on spring break from 1980 to 2010, concluded that scholars are divided on whether college students actually increase extreme behaviors during the break.
 In fact, activities at most spring break destinations may not differ significantly from typical weekend behavior on campuses.